GSA/FedRAMP-OllaLab-Lean/streamlit_app/app/anydoc_2_json/1_program_description.md

     - The "subtract days" option subtracts the "number of days" value from the date to form a new date.
     - The "days before now" option changes the date to a date that is "number of days" value before the current system date.
     - The "days after now" option changes the date to a date that is "number of days" value after the current system date.
+- **Find and Remove Rows**
+  - Remove empty rows
+    - In GUI, it's a check-box of "Remove empty rows".
+It is saved as pararameter "removeEmptyRows" with default value of "yes"
+    - The program will find and remove all empty rows.
+  - Remove rows with certain string
+    - In GUI, it's an input box of "Remove rows with the following string".
+It is saved as parameter "removeRowsWithString".
+    - The program with find and remove rows that has the user input string
+- **Find and Remove Columns**
+  - Remove empty columns
+    - In GUI, it's a check-box of "Remove empty columns".
+It is saved as pararameter "removeEmptyColumns" with default value of "yes"
+    - The program will find and remove all empty columns.
+- **2pass Cleanup**: This option allows the above steps to be executed again at the end of step 3
+  - Add a checked check-box of "Attempt these steps post-conversion".
+Once checked, the parameter "2pass_cleanup" is recorded to the parameter file with value "yes".
+  - If the parameter "2pass_cleanup" is "yes", the same steps (step 3.1 to 3.7) in "Pre-conversion processing" with corresponding set parameters will be ran again at the end of "Convert document to MarkDown using Docling".
+Please note that the file format changed from docx or pdf to markdown so while the tasks (step 3.1 to 3.7) are the same, the code implementation can be different.
 ### 3. Convert document to MarkDown using Docling
 - In this step, the program will convert the document to MarkDown, saved to disk a file with the same name but with a ".md" extension using Docling, and report the result status to the user.
 The procedure is as follows:
   - Convert the document to markdown using Docling